bourgesl/marlin-renderer/README.md

 =============
 Documentation on how to use and tune the renderer is available in the [wiki]( https://github.com/bourgesl/marlin-renderer/wiki)

+Help is needed to improve the wiki & documentation !

 Getting in touch
 ================